ModelInference/dinv/README.md

 `hg clone https://bitbucket.org/bestchai/dinv`

+For a quick start to using Dinv check out out [tutorial](./Tutorial.md)

 ## Dependencies

 Dinv depends on a number of remote repositories, you can install these by running `dependencies.sh`: